CDThomas/ts-monkey/docs/language.md

 ## Assigning Variables

-`let` is used to assign values to an identifier.
+`let` is used to assign a value to an identifier.
 Values are immutable, but different values can be re-bound to the same identifier.

 The following code returns `true`: